prakharstech/PlanPal/README.md

 # 🧠 PlanPal – A Conversational Calendar Assistant

-PlanPal is an intelligent AI-powered assistant that helps you **book, reschedule, and cancel meetings** on your Google Calendar using natural language.
+PlanPal is an intelligent AI-powered assistant that helps you **book, reschedule, and cancel meetings** on Google Calendar using natural language.
 Built using LangChain, FastAPI, Streamlit, and Google Calendar APIs, it offers a seamless conversational interface to manage your schedule.

 > “Book a meeting with team tomorrow at 6pm”
 > “Cancel my meeting with client on Friday”